Get answers to common Transport Industry questions on Brexit

 It’s possible that, in a worst-case-scenario, it becomes impractical or cost-prohibitive for goods traveling from mainland Europe to Ireland (and vice versa) to pass through the UK.
 We have already carried out extensive route modelling in preparation for such an outcome.
 If you would like to get an idea of how alternative routes would impact your shipment plans, we can discuss this with you, but at this moment we expect to continue transporting cargo through the UK road network.

 Q: Does the 14 November UK/EU agreement mean we no longer need to worry about Brexit?

 Sadly, it’s not that simple.
 The 585 page draft withdrawal agreement published on 14th November still needs to be voted through both the UK and European Parliaments.
-This document certainly reduces the risks and uncertainty surrounding Brexit, but we still need to pay attention to new developments between now and 29th March 2019.
+This document certainly reduces the risks and uncertainty surrounding Brexit, but we still need to pay attention to new developments between now and Brexit Day.

 Q: When will we know more about Brexit?